pdutt111/reviewcallerbackend/README.md

-# Scathe #
+# Reviewcaller#

-an app to make the world a better place
+This is the backend for reviewcaller which is an app for reviewing anything or anyone.

 ### Dependencies ###
 * Node
+* NPM

 ### Setup Instructions ###

-install nodejs using package manager
+follow the instructions

+        cd reviewcallerbackend/
-    sudo apt-get install
+        npm install
+        node bin/www